- Many entities in the enterprise space discuss their partnerships and relationships.

 - We have done just the opposite to maintain our neutrality (and sanity).

-One of the worst things of working in research in the enterprise software space has been dealing with vendors.
+One of the worst things about working in research in the enterprise software space deals with vendors.
 After years of interacting with vendors, we arrived at our no vendor relationship policy in 2020.

 The Issues We Found Interacting with Vendors

 The relationship between vendors and media entities and analysts (Brightwork is a research entity, so not exactly a media entity nor an analyst) is that they seek to influence them to get favorable coverage.
-Vendors have people called alliance managers that suck up to and try to influence media entities and analysts to get favorable coverage.
-They know nothing about the product, but know how to manipulate people.
+Vendors have people called alliance managers who suck up to influence media entities and analysts to get favorable coverage.
+They know nothing about the product but know how to manipulate people.

 Common Issue with Vendors